 Treating Deep Vein Thrombosis

 Blood thinners have always been common in DVT treatment.
 But while traditional techniques in administering blood-thinning medications help blood to flow around a clot, they’re less effective at removing the clot itself.
-That’s why at St.Vincent Heart Center of Indiana, we’re using some of the latest techniques to treat deep vein thrombosis.
+That’s why at St.Vincent Heart Center, we’re using some of the latest techniques to treat deep vein thrombosis.

 Advanced Techniques For Removing Blood Clots